3forges/packman/packer/README.md

 Never the less, I don't expect the packer builder to successfully SSH into the VM: unless the vmdk disk does contain the ssh public key matching the ssh private key used by agrant, to ssh into the VM.

 And indeed, the packer build failedagain to SSH into the VM:

 * The packer builder does use the NAT network interface
 * The VM does have a NAT interface,and the port forwarding isasexpected by the packer vagrant builder plugin: 22 inside the VM, 2222 outside (see screeshot below).

 Now, I had a very good idea of a test: trying to manually SSH into the VM.
 That way I could verify:

-* That If i try to SSH into the VM using the well-known vagrant user (`vagrant` as username / `vagrant` as password), through the NAT interface, it works!
+* That If I try to SSH into the VM using the well-known vagrant user (`vagrant` as username / `vagrant` as password), through the NAT interface, it works!
 From there, into my machine:
   * I ran `sudo systemctl status sshd`: there I could check that the SSH server listens on all network interfaces (`0.0.0.0`), on port `22`.
   * I checked the content of several SSH configuratioon files: `/home/vagrant/.ssh/authorized_keys`, `/etc/ssh/sshd_config`, `/etc/ssh/sshd_config`: There is indeed one SSH public key inside the `/home/vagrant/.ssh/authorized_keys` (so where do I get the SSH private key?), the usePAM option is active for the openssh-server
 * But if I try the same, on the bridged network interface, it fails!
 As you can see in the below screenshot, well the reason was that the network interface did not get a DHCP IP address from my `TP Link Wireless Adapter` (I'll investigate later why, perhaps related to the mac address...)